-Claude Motley thought he’d beaten the odds: a business owner who moved his family from the violence of Milwaukee, WI, to the suburbs of Charlotte, NC.
+Claude Motley thought he’d beaten the odds: a business owner who moved his family from the violence of Milwaukee to the suburbs of Charlotte.
 Yet there he is on a trip home for a high school reunion: black male victim, 43, shot in the face during a carjacking.
-Two nights later, Claude’s assailant tries to rob nurse Victoria Davison, but she has a concealed carry gun and shoots him during the struggle.
-She feels a rush of guilt as she overhears the paramedics – the boy, Nathan King, is only 15 years old.
+Two nights later, Claude’s assailant tries to rob nurse Victoria Davison, but she has a gun and shoots him during the struggle.
+A rush of guilt overcomes her as she overhears the paramedics – the boy she shot, Nathan King, is only 15 years old.

 Nathan’s parents are devastated.
 They’ve done all the right things, including sending their son to a highly ranked suburban school.
 Now he’s charged with multiple crimes, and, worse yet, he’s paralyzed waist down.

 In a single weekend, three African-American families confront a harsh reality: there’s no escape from gun violence.
 Our film follows how each of their lives have changed and the implications their stories have for our society’s struggle to overcome gun violence.